eclipse-vertx/vert.x/new/js_web_tutorial.md

 This tutorial gives you just a taste of the kinds of things you can do with vert.x.

-With just a few lines of code you can create real, scalable web-enabled applications.
+With just a couple of handfuls of code you can have creates a real, scalable web-app.

-With a network of verticles communicating on an event bus which spans multiple machines on both the server side and client side JavaScript, the only limit is your imagination.